 What are the benefits of kitset homes?

-Our affordable kitset homes are manufactured in New Zealand from locally sourced, sustainable timber.
+Our modern kitset homes are manufactured in New Zealand from locally sourced, sustainable timber.
 Each kit contains the structural elements you need to build a quality home, in less time, with less waste, and without ordering materials yourself.
 Kitset homes are low maintenance, earthquake-proof and durable in all weather conditions.

 What is the cost of a kitset home?